 For beginners, you can try MochiKana – Learn Hiragana – a Japanese learning tool focusing on Hiragana and Katakana alphabets memorizing.
 Besides 46 characters in each Hiragana and Katakana chart, there are many advanced characters required in Japanese.
 MochiKana covers all characters, divided into smaller lessons and topics.

 With MochiKana, you will learn each character with multiple games such as flashcards, writing, and quizzes.
 Additionally, MochiKana offers test and practice exercises helping you get familiar with the letters fast and effectively.
-You can download MochiKana on App Store, Google Play.
+You can download MochiKana on App Store, Google Play or using our website version!

 2. Move on to Katakana